basecamp/trix/README.md

 ## Using Undo and Redo

 Trix editors support unlimited undo and redo.
-Successive typing and formatting changes are consolidated together at five-second intervals; all other changes are recorded individually in undo history.
+Successive typing and formatting changes are consolidated together at five-second intervals; all other input changes are recorded individually in undo history.

 Call the `editor.undo` and `editor.redo` methods to perform an undo or redo operation.